miku/indigo/README.md

 # Indigo

-Inspect files in JSON lines (jsonl, ndjson) format.
+Inspect files in JSON lines ([jsonl](http://jsonlines.org/), [ndjson](http://ndjson.org/)) format.
 This tool will count occurences of keys and will reservoir sample values.

+Works fine with millions of JSON documents (if they are not totally crazy).

 ```shell
 $ cat fixtures/1k.jsonl | python indigo.py -s 16 | jq .